mrkkrp/modalka/README.md

 be supported too).
 It's rather big compared to Boon and Fingers.
-If you look at source code you'll see that it has peculiar collection of editing primitives, for example you can capitalize things skipping words like “and”, “to”, “or”, etc. — functionality you rarely find in this sort of Emacs package.
+If you look at source code you'll see that it has peculiar collection of editing primitives, for example you can capitalize things skipping words like “and”, “to”, “or”, etc.—functionality you rarely find in this sort of Emacs package.
 Good dose of Unicode support is guaranteed too!

 #### Ergoemacs Mode